httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Verification key identifier is not signed

-The Verification key identifier (e.g., the value used for the `keyId` parameter) should be part of the Signature Input, to protect against malicious changes.
+The Verification key identifier (e.g., the value used for the `keyid` parameter) should be part of the Signature Input, to protect against malicious changes.

 ### Max values, precision for Integer String and Decimal String not defined

 The definitions for Integer String and Decimal String do not specify a maximum value.
 The definition for Decimal String (used to provide sub-second precision for Expiration Time) does not define minimum or maximum precision requirements.
 It should set a sane requirement here (e.g., MUST support up to 3 decimal places and no more).

-### keyId parameter value could break list syntax
+### keyid parameter value could break list syntax

-The `keyId` parameter value needs to be constrained so as to not break list syntax (e.g., by containing a comma).
+The `keyid` parameter value needs to be constrained so as to not break list syntax (e.g., by containing a comma).

 ### Creation Time and Expiration Time do not allow for clock skew